Precision-Varying Prediction (PVP): Robustifying ASR systems against adversarial attacks: Approach

 \section{Approach}

+To address these limitations, we propose \textit{Precision-Varying Prediction} (PVP), a method that modifies precision within native hardware floating-point formats, maintaining low computational overhead while preserving performance on benign data.
 The core idea is that adversarial perturbations exhibit reduced stability when the numerical precision of the model is varied at inference.
-We leverage this via a lightweight detection mechanism based on transcription consistency across precision modes.
+We leverage this behavior first to inherently boost the model's adversarial robustness without additional training costs.
+Then, by quantifying transcription discrepancies across different precision modes, we construct a simple, lightweight attack detector.